Skip to content

 When to cite ATR

-Please cite this specification — rather than only linking to a URL — in the following contexts.
-The cited version should be the latest version published on /spec at the time of writing, and the citation should include that version number (e.g. v3.0.0-alpha.1).
+URLs move, projects get renamed, pages 404.
+A citation pins something that changes into an anchor that does not — so in the following contexts, cite this specification rather than only linking to a URL.
+The cited version should be the latest version published on /spec at the time of writing, and the citation should include that version number (e.g. v3.5.0).
+The version moves forward, but the version you cited remains reachable.

 • Academic publications.
 Conference papers, journal articles, theses that reference the ATR rule format, an ATR engine, ATR benchmark results, or use ATR as a baseline for comparison.